IBM mainframe: IBM System/360

 The smaller models in the System/360 line (e.g. the 360/30) were intended to replace the 1400 series while providing an easier upgrade path to the larger 360s.
 To smooth the transition from the second generation to the new line, IBM used the 360's microprogramming capability to emulate the more popular older models.
 Thus 360/30s with this added cost feature could run 1401 programs and the larger 360/65s could run 7094 programs.
 To run old programs, the 360 had to be halted and restarted in emulation mode.
 Many customers kept using their old software and one of the features of the later System/370 was the ability to switch to emulation mode and back under operating system control.

 Operating systems for the System/360 family included OS/360 (with PCP, MFT, and MVT), BOS/360, TOS/360, and DOS/360.

 The System/360 later evolved into the System/370, the System/390, and the 64-bit zSeries, System z, and zEnterprise machines.
-System/370 introduced virtual memory capabilities in all models other than the very first System/370 models; the OS/VS1 variant of OS/360 MFT, the OS/VS2 (SVS) variant of OS/360 MVT, and the DOS/VS variant of DOS/360 were introduced to use the virtual memory capabilities, followed by MVS, which, unlike the earlier virtual-memory operating systems, ran separate programs in separate address spaces, rather than running all programs in a single virtual address space.
+System/370 introduced virtual memory capabilities in all models other than the first System/370 models; the OS/VS1 variant of OS/360 MFT, the OS/VS2 (SVS) variant of OS/360 MVT, and the DOS/VS variant of DOS/360 were introduced to use the virtual memory capabilities, followed by MVS, which, unlike the earlier virtual-memory operating systems, ran separate programs in separate address spaces, rather than running all programs in a single virtual address space.
 The virtual memory capabilities also allowed the system to support virtual machines; the VM/370 hypervisor would run one or more virtual machines running either standard System/360 or System/370 operating systems or the single-user Conversational Monitor System (CMS).
 A time-sharing VM system could run multiple virtual machines, one per user, with each virtual machine running an instance of CMS.

 Today's systems

-The zSeries family, introduced in 2000 with the z900, included IBM's newly designed 64-bit z/Architecture.
+The IBM Z family, introduced in 2000 with the z900, supports z/Architecture, which extends the architecture used by the System/390 mainframes to 64 bits.